Museum Hopping in Happy Valley

 Happy Valley is rich in history, culture, and creative residents who love celebrating both.
 The region’s museum scene is top-notch and varied, offering a mix of traditional galleries and more interactive experiences.

 To visit the Boal Museum is to be transported to another era, and to hear the tales of the fascinating Boal family is better than anything Hollywood could invent.
 This brings us to the Columbus Chapel: Theodore Davis Boal (fourth generation) married the French-Spanish aristocrat, Mathilde de Lagarde, and according to the museum’s website “imported to their American estate the chapel of the Christopher Columbus family, including an admiral’s desk said by the family to have belonged to the famous explorer himself.”
-The chapel also contains “fifteenth-century religious statues, sixteenth-century Renaissance paintings and two pieces of the True Cross of Jesus.”
+The chapel also contains fifteenth century religious statues, sixteenth-century Renaissance

-The Boal Estate is also home to the Boal Barn Playhouse, in which a series of events and theatre productions is held throughout the year.
-A list of plays and other happenings is available HERE.
+The Boal Estate is also home to the Boal Barn Playhouse.
+A series of events and theatre productions are held throughout the year at the Boal Barn.

 Bellefonte Art Museum BAM 2021 IMG 9439